 Dear Prospective Graduate Student:

 Thank you for your interest in physics graduate study at UMass.
 The research opportunities available in the department are very broad, including experimental and theoretical condensed matter physics, nanoscience, low temperature physics, nuclear physics, experimental and theoretical high energy physics, biophysics, gravitational physics and a variety of collaborative research programs with several departments on campus, including Polymer Science.
 A complete overview of our department, including graduate courses, seminars, research programs, faculty listings, general information about the campus, enrollment requirements, financial aid, and details about how to apply for graduate school can all be found on our web pages at http://www.physics.umass.edu.
 You will find under the research area there are links to the individual research groups' website.
-More details about the process of applying to our graduate school can be found at http://www.umass.edu/gradschool/applicants.html, and an online application form is available at http://www.umass.edu/gradschool/application/online.
-In the interest of conservation, the department has discontinued the regular distribution of paper application materials.
+More details about the process of applying to our graduate school can be found at http://www.umass.edu/gradschool/applicants.html.
+Our information is also included in our American Institute of Physics and Astronomy listing at http://www.gradschoolshopper.com.
+If you would like to know more about us see our social media links to the right of this page.

 The anticipated value of the total compensation package for a first year non-resident doctoral student is in excess of $45,200.
 This includes the first year stipend for a teaching assistantship of $18,810 (9-month salary), waivers of tuition, curriculum and other fees, and health benefits.